xbeat/Machine-Learning/README.md

 Information theory is a mathematical framework for quantifying, storing, and communicating information.
 It was developed by Claude Shannon in 1948 and has since become fundamental to many fields, including computer science, data compression, and cryptography.

+## Simple Regression Model to Predict Height from Weight

+Simple Regression Model to Predict Height from Weight

+A simple regression model is a statistical method used to analyze the relationship between two variables.
+In this case, we'll explore how to predict a person's height based on their weight using Python.

 ## Statistical Methods for Machine Learning in Python

 Introduction to Statistical Methods in Machine Learning